brooksbenson/eloquent-js/chapter3/chapter3-notes.md

 1. To avoid rewriting similar code.
 2. Capturing a piece of functionality that seems to deserve its own name.

-### Naming

-The ease of defining a name for a function is an indicator of how well you understand the functionality being defined.

-Functions with nice, unconvoluted names are easier on the eyes.

 ### A note on cleverness

 Don't make a function more clever than it has to be.
-Only add the functionality that you are absolutely sure you're going to need.
+Only add the functionality that you're sure you're going to need.

-## Functions and side effects
+## Pure functions and side effects

 Functions can be roughly divided into those that are called for their side effects and those that are called for their return value.

 ### Pure function

-A pure function is one that doesn't produce side effects and doesn't rely on side effects from other code.
+A pure function is one that doesn't rely on the environment outside of its scope and doesn't affect the environment outside of its scope.